As an Occupational Therapist you can work with people of all ages on the activities they want or need to do.

 - hospital (non-mental health)

-Data from 2020 indicates that 93% of reporting recent graduates of our program who were looking for employment after graduation were employed in OT or OT related positions within 6 months of graduating.
+Data from 2023 indicates that all reporting recent graduates of our program who were looking for employment after graduation were employed in OT or OT-related positions within 6 months of graduating.

 The faculty and staff from the Division of Occupational Therapy are very supportive.
 As a pregnant mom in school, they were available and understanding.
 Shenandoah University’s NBCOT high pass rates tells you a lot about the program.
 SU hybrid program allows an individual to have a better chance for work-school-life balance”